 The Covid-19 pandemic, however, delayed the Bill’s passage through parliament until June 2022 when its long-awaited white paper was published.

-How the Renters Reform Bill will impact landlords
+How will the Renters (Reform) Bill impact landlords in England?

-The Renters Reform Bill contains a number of proposals that are certain to have an impact on landlords, including:
+The Renters (Reform) Bill contains a number of proposals that have raised some eyebrows.
+These include:

-Arguably the biggest change proposed in the Bill, the abolition of section 21 is certain to have a big impact on landlords.
+Arguably the biggest change proposed in the Bill, the abolition of section 21, will have a major impact on landlords in England.